mitchellharper12/web-port-knock/README.md

 had this exact same desire.

-Port knocking is one way people used to do this, but that requires an understanding of how network protocols work and I'd rather not have to explain to each one of my friends what a TCP port in the Discord before they can get on my server.
-Port knocking was basically an implementation of authorization based on "something you know," and a URL with some entropy is a thing I can give my friends that can serve the same purpose as a sequence of ports to connect to.
+Port knocking is one way people used to do this, but that requires an understanding of how network protocols work and I'd rather not have to explain TCP to each one of my friends in the Discord before they can get on my server.
+Port knocking was basically an implementation of authorization based on "something you know," and a URL with some entropy is a thing I can give my friends that can serve the same purpose as a sequence of ports.

 I didn't find anything else that really satisfied this use case...there's a node package out there but it seemed like overkill and maybe only for web traffic?
 Also I want to keep the